CSUBioGroup/KAICD/wordEmbedding/README.md

-The folder is used to save the pretrained embedding matrices.
+The pretrained embedding matrices are saved in this folder.